ultrasaw/eks-dynatrace/README.md

   targetNamespace: example-voting-app
 ```

-Add all of the required Kubernetes resources inside `./gitops/app/example-voting-app` sub-directory; then, create a vanilla Kubernetes `Kustomization` resource to include all of the resources within the aforementioned sub-directory:
+Add all of the required Kubernetes resources to the `./gitops/app/example-voting-app` sub-directory; then, create a vanilla Kubernetes `Kustomization` resource to include all of the resources within the aforementioned sub-directory:
 ```yaml
 apiVersion: kustomize.config.k8s.io/v1beta1
 kind: Kustomization